puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 Now you can trigger Puppet agent runs on `pasture-dev.puppet.vm` and `pasture-prod.puppet.vm` with the `puppet job` tool.
 We provide the names of the two nodes in a comma-separated list after the `--nodes` flag.
-(Note that there is no space between the node names!)
+(Note that there is no space between the node names, which can make it a little hard to tell the difference between a comma that separates node names and the dots in the node names themselves.)

     puppet job run --nodes pasture-dev.puppet.vm,pasture-prod.puppet.vm

-TODO: Add specific instructions to confirm that the correct server is running on each.
+TODO: Add instructions to validate the changes that have taken place.

 ## Review